Kristina01111000/unichirsite/README.md

-See if appointments can also be sent to his gmail also More bolder blue background, come up with 5 options for colors, take color from logo and make it lighter Black font -> needs to stand out
+See if appointments can also be sent to his gmail also More bolder blue background, come up with 5 options for colors, take color from logo and make it lighter
-Put the columns back
-Put the old pictures back
-See if i can make the spacing smaller above bullet points

 Make a list of unlisted pages:
 - 4 element yoga

-finish fixing the pages, about 12 left :(

 Make header text bigger
 Try to make columns line up
-Fit ginger parker into quote
-Fix spacing like michael cody
 Add make an appointment page to background of buttons Look for a lighter shade of blue for the background Put meet dr w link over to right on the sidebar above make an appointment